- Home

 Victim's Rights

-As a victim of a crime in New York State, you should know you have a right:
+As a victim of a crime in New York State, you have the right:

 - To be treated with dignity and respect

-- To be informed concerning the criminal justice system
+- To be informed about the criminal justice system

-- To discuss your case with the District Attorney and be involved in certain stages of the criminal justice process
+- To discuss your case with the District Attorney and participate in certain stages of the process

 - To request restitution

-- To prepare a victim impact statement for the Court and, if you were the victim of a felony, to make a statement at the time of the defendant's sentencing
+- To prepare a victim impact statement for the Court and, if a felony, to speak at sentencing

-- To be protected from threats or intimidation by the suspect or the suspect's family
+- To be protected from threats or intimidation by the suspect or their family

-- To be notified of the incarceration status of the defendant
+- To be notified of the defendant's incarceration status

-Additionally... certain individuals who are the victims of a crime may be eligible for compensation from the New York State Crime Victims Board.
+Certain victims may be eligible for compensation from the New York State Crime Victims Board.

 Eligibility for Compensation